Drug pricing review group signs deal with Aetion for patient data

 Large national regulators, including the U.S. Food and Drug Administration and United Kingdom's National Institute for Health and Care Excellence (NICE), are considering increasing the use of data gathered outside of clinical trials on the effectiveness of treatments, often referred to as real-world data.

-The FDA is running a pilot project using Aetion's database of insurance claims to replicate clinical trial results, as part of a requirement to comply with healthcare legislation called the 21st Century Cures Act.
+The FDA is running a pilot project using Aetion's technology toanalyze insurance claims to try to replicate clinical trial results, as part of a requirement to comply with healthcare legislation called the 21st Century Cures Act.
 It is seeking to determine under what circumstances such data could replace clinical trials, which have long been the foundation of medicine regulation.

 Former FDA Commissioner Scott Gottlieb is a board member at Aetion.

-The agreement with Aetion will give ICER access to the claims database to help better inform its cost-effectiveness reports beyond clinical trial data and other information provided by patients, pharmaceutical companies and research papers.
+The agreement with Aetion, which licenses the required claims data, will allow ICER tobetter inform its cost-effectiveness reports beyond clinical trial data and other information provided by patients, pharmaceutical companies and research papers.

 ICER will pilot the use of real world analysis in follow-up reports on how patients are being prescribed and how they react to treatments that have reached the market through one of the FDA's accelerated approval pathways.

-ICER President Steve Pearson said it can use Aetion's claims database to find out more about the standard of care for a disease, or to see if larger numbers of patients in medical practice react similarly to drugs as those in tightly controlled clinical trials.
+ICER President Steve Pearson said it can use data collected by Aetion to analyze the standard of care for a disease, or to see if larger numbers of patients in medical practice react similarly to drugs as those in tightly controlled clinical trials.

 For instance, he said, patients may be taking different dosages than given in trials, which could impact the cost effectiveness of a drug.